EmergencyOzz/.github/profile/README.md

 why are u here

-we dont make out code public, soz
+we dont make our code public, soz